minana96/sherlock_slam/README.md

 ### launch

-The SLAM tasks is configured and launched via two launch files:
+The SLAM task is configured and launched via two launch files:
 - **sherlock_slam.launch**: SLAM is launched on the local machine, with the possibility of visualisation in [Rviz](http://wiki.ros.org/rviz) tool.
 If this option is used, both Rviz and *turtlebot3_slam* ROS package need to be installed with following commands:
 ```bash
 sudo apt install ros-melodic-rviz